-David Maas is an assistant attorney general in the complex criminal litigation unit at the Wisconsin Department of Justice.
-David joined the office in 2008, having previously served as an assistant district attorney in Milwaukee County, Wisconsin, for nine years.
-David is currently the chief cyber crime and internet crimes against children prosecutor.
-He continues to also handle a diverse caseload including fraud, public corruption, drug, homicide, and sexually violent persons cases.
+David Maas is an Assistant Attorney General and Deputy Director in the Criminal Litigation unit at the Wisconsin Department of Justice.
+David joined the office in 2008, having previously served as an Assistant District Attorney in Milwaukee County, Wisconsin, for nine years.
+David primarily serves as the chief cyber crime and internet crimes against children prosecutor.
+He leads legal training of prosecutors and law enforcement at statewide, national, and international conferences in the area of cyber crime and emerging trends in digital evidence.
 David is a frequent instructor at statewide basic and advanced trial skills courses and has taught several trial skills courses for the National District Attorneys Association and NAGTRI.
-Drawing on a background of performing improvisational comedy and theater, David has developed trial skills courses on using theater techniques to enhance courtroom presentation, staging, and communication.
-When not working, David enjoys playing ice hockey, golf, and hold ‘em, and he can’t wait for the Packers’ season to start.
+Drawing on a background of improvisational comedy and theater, David has developed trial skills courses on using theater techniques to enhance courtroom presentation, staging, and communication.
+David also led a 2020 NAGTRI webinar series on leadership and engagement in the remote work environment.